mBurse Blog

 Why reimburse fixed and variable costs separately?

-It is the combination of fixed and variable payments derived from applying base zip code costs to a standard auto that makes a FAVR allowance the most accurate, transparent, and defensible vehicle reimbursement approach available.
+The combination of fixed and variable payments derived from applying base zip code costs to a standard auto makes a FAVR allowance the most accurate, transparent, and defensible vehicle reimbursement approach available.

 To see why, we'll compare a FAVR plan to standard car allowances and mileage reimbursements.